gsoules/MkDocs/digital-archive/docs/relationships/reference-items.md

 are all using cover images.
 The Reference Item for John Carroll has no image because no photograph is available for him.

+You can also use a cover image when you [create an item set](/archivist/item-set/#cover-images-for-item-sets).

-In the first example above, the three photographs of Mary Ann Carroll are not Reference Items, and therefore they don't use cover images.
-In both examples, you can easily tell which items are Reference Items and which are not: The thumbnail for a Reference Item has a light blue double border.
+In the first screenshot at the top of this page, the three photographs of Mary Ann Carroll are not Reference Items, and therefore they don't use cover images.
+In both examples, you can easily tell which items are Reference Items and which are not: The thumbnail for a Reference Item has a blue double border.

 ---